stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Order/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
 You can use your Channel Divinity to exert an intimidating presence over others.

-As an action, you present your holy symbol, and make a spellcasting attack against each creature of your choice that you can see or hear you within 30 feet of you vs their Wisdom defense.
-On a hit a creature is charmed by you until the end of your next turn or until the charmed creature takes any damage.
-You can also cause any of the charmed creatures to drop what they are holding when they fail the saving throw.
+As an action, you present your holy symbol and make a spellcasting attack vs the Wisdom defenc of each creature of your choice within 30 feet of you that can see or hear you.
+On a hit, a creature is charmed by you until the end of your next turn, or until the charmed creature takes any damage.
+You can also cause any of the charmed creatures to drop what they are holding when they are hit by your attack.

 ## Talents